Zach-Rose-Bose/SoundTouch_Alexa_Skill/README.md

 ## Supported Commands
 The below are general examples of possible skill usage.
 Many other word permutations around the listed functionality will also work.

-Where possible, the skill will try to be smart about generic requests (e.g., if you ask it to pause without specifying a speak and only one speaker is playing, it will pause that speaker.)
+Where possible, the skill will try to be smart about generic requests (e.g., if you ask it to pause without specifying a speaker and only one speaker is playing, it will pause that speaker.)

 ### Starting Playback
 + "ask bose to play preset \<1-6> on the \<speaker name>"